marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 ---
 As part of my disaster recovery plan, I want to have offline backup of my 2FA material for online banking to generate OTPs without my phone in case of emergency.
-This required reverse engineered my bank's Android OTP application, that I expected would reveal some kind of HMAC-based HOTP/TOTP calculation.
+This required reverse engineering my bank's Android OTP application, that I expected would reveal some kind of HMAC-based HOTP/TOTP calculation.
 I found instead an implementation which is significantly more complex, involving thousand of calls to `aes.Encrypt`.
 The work presented in this post is the result of reverse engineering [smali code](https://stackoverflow.com/questions/30837450/what-is-smali-code-android) from the unpacked Android application, using mainly  `vscodium` with APK lab extension .